danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Example:
 Given input array nums = [3,2,2,3], val = 3
 Your function should return length = 2, with the first two elements of nums being 2.

-38. count-and-say
-The count-and-say sequence is the sequence of integers with the first five terms as following:

-1. 1
-2. 11
-3. 21
-4. 1211
-5. 111221
-1 is read off as "one 1" or 11.
-11 is read off as "two 1s" or 21.
-21 is read off as "one 2, then one 1" or 1211.
-Given an integer n, generate the nth term of the count-and-say sequence.

-Note: Each term of the sequence of integers will be represented as a string.

-Example 1:

-Input: 1
-Output: "1"
-Example 2:

-Input: 4
-Output: "1211"

-39. combination-sum
-Given a set of candidate numbers (candidates) (without duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

-The same repeated number may be chosen from candidates unlimited number of times.

-Note:

-All numbers (including target) will be positive integers.
-The solution set must not contain duplicate combinations.
-Example 1:

-Input: candidates = [2,3,6,7], target = 7,
-A solution set is:
-[
-  [7],
-  [2,2,3]
-]
-Example 2:

-Input: candidates = [2,3,5], target = 8,
-A solution set is:
-[
-  [2,2,2,2],
-  [2,3,3],
-  [3,5]
-]

-40. combination-sum-ii
-Given a collection of candidate numbers (candidates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

-Each number in candidates may only be used once in the combination.

-Note:

-All numbers (including target) will be positive integers.
-The solution set must not contain duplicate combinations.
-Example 1:

-Input: candidates = [10,1,2,7,6,1,5], target = 8,
-A solution set is:
-[
-  [1, 7],
-  [1, 2, 5],
-  [2, 6],
-  [1, 1, 6]
-]
-Example 2:

-Input: candidates = [2,5,2,1,2], target = 5,
-A solution set is:
-[
-  [1,2,2],
-  [5]
-]

 42. trapping-rain-water